-A hand-held power saw used for cutting curves, such as stenciled designs
+A jig saw is a hand-held power saw used for cutting curves, such as stenciled designs

 or other custom shapes, into a piece of wood or other material.
 A jig saw